Introduction to PostGIS

 Next, open the Add File browser and navigate to the data directory, file:\postgis-workshop\data.
 Select the nyc_census_blocks.shp file.

 Change the SRID value for the file to 26918.
-Note that the schema, table and column name are already filled in using the shape file, but you can optionally change them (Don’t!
+Note that the schema, table and column name are already filled in using the shapefile, but you can optionally change them (Don’t!
 There are steps later in the workshop that expect the default names.)
+Click out of the fields after you are done editing, to ensure that the changes were entered.

 Fill in the details for the Configuration section.